Monster-Train-2-Modding-Group/Balance-Configurator/README.md

 * (New 1.2.0) Fast dialogue multiplier
 * (New 1.2.0) Costs of items in shops by rarity (Cards, Enhancers, and Artifacts)
 * (New 1.3.0) Maximum number of entries present in Run History
+* (New 1.4.0) Story priority ticket counts
+* (New 1.4.0) Enable Shattered Halo forcing rares for Banner Drafts
+* (New 1.4.0) Number of options for Clan Banner Drafts
+* (New 1.4.0) Eliminate Run Rarity Floors (Allow Common Drafts to be found past ring 2)
+* (New 1.4.0) Eliminate Run Rarity Floor For Equipment Merchant (Equipment Merchant sells common equipment/rooms)
+* (New 1.4.0) Enable Card Mastery for all run types (Can master cards from Dimensional Challenges, Mutators, and Community Challenges)

 ## Usage